nafisrahman/twitter-graph/README.md

 # Twitter Contribution Graph

-Twitter contribution graph displays all your twitter history the same way GitHub does by using your username.
+Twitter contribution graph displays your twitter history the same way GitHub does by using your username.

 Props to @sallar and @ptmt.